Xena,

 what outwardly appears like something purposeful reveals itself to be only a

-means to an end—a violent, bloody, pointless end—upon closer inspection.
+means to an end—a violent, bloody entertainment end—upon closer inspection.

 my thoughts on God’s War regarding

-gender, I keep going back to Mary Gentle’s Ash: A Secret History.
+gender, I kept going back to Mary Gentle’s Ash: A Secret History.
 Also a story about

 a young woman fighting for place in a brutal world, at no time does the reader

-doubt Ash is a woman.
+doubt Ash is a woman, such is the power of Gentle's potrayal.
 Nyx, on the other

 hand, could be a man for the majority of the novel.
 Sure, she sells her womb in the opening line,